The Cheltenham Festival remains a playground for the very best horses, jockeys and trainers in racing.

 Run as the final race on day three of the Cheltenham Festival, the Kim Muir Challenge Cup, a diverse array of horses have won the renewal including Ballabriggs, who went on to win the Grand National.

-Who knows what this year’s winner will go on to achieve in racing….
+Who knows what the latest winner will go on to achieve in racing….

 Arguably, this is the one that all amateur jockeys want to win.